 A Study in Rhyme & Song: Then There Were None

 A Study in Rhyme & Song: Ten Little Indians

-Thanks to the generous support of the 3Arts Artist Projects Grant and sponsors, I will be creating a mobile sound system to tour the performance throughout Chicago in 2017!
+Thanks to the generous support of the 3Arts Artist Projects Grant and sponsors, I will be creating a mobile sound system to tour the performance throughout Chicago!